habedi/PracticalMachineLearning/README.md

 * [Edward](http://edwardlib.org/): "A library for probabilistic modelling, inference, and criticism" - its website
 * [HyperTools](https://github.com/ContextLab/hypertools): A Python library for high-dimensional data visualization and analysis
 * [TextRank](https://github.com/summanlp/textrank): TextRank algorithm implementation for Python 3
+* [pymorton](https://github.com/trevorprater/pymorton): A Python package for ordinal hashing of multidimensional points into a one-dimensional ordering

 ## Additional Useful Resources